 Use the automatic open and close mechanism for instant control.
 The three-fold telescopic shaft collapses to a length of just 12”, while the included travel sleeve allows for dry storage in your backpack or purse.
-Despite its small size, this umbrella offers impressive coverage.
-Its canopy measures 42” - which Amazon reviewers claim provides ample weather protection for two.
+Despite its small size, this umbrella offers impressive coverage and its canopy measures 42”.
 Choose from a range of seven different colors, including black, pink and rainbow.

 Best Budget: Tiagogear Windproof Travel Umbrella

-One of the top-rated options on Amazon for under $10, the Tiagogear Windproof Travel Umbrella has the features of a more expensive product.
-At just 11 inches long and weighing less than a pound, this compact umbrella is small enough to keep in your purse, briefcase, or glove compartment so you’re always prepared.
+For just under $10, the Tiagogear Windproof Travel Umbrella has the features of a more expensive product.
+At 11 inches long and weighing less than a pound, this compact umbrella is small enough to keep in your purse, briefcase, or glove compartment so you’re always prepared.
 It has an easy one-handed open and close design that allows you to expand or collapse the umbrella with the touch of a single button, keeping your hands free and making it easier to operate when getting in or out of a car.
 And if the weather is windy, don’t worry — the Tiagogear has nine ribs that are designed to withstand wind speeds of up to 60mph.
 Even if the umbrella is forced inside out, the frame will not break.
-It’s durability is backed by Tiagogear’s lifetime warranty, and many reviewers claim it performs better than the more expensive umbrellas they’ve owned.
+It’s durability is backed by Tiagogear’s lifetime warranty, and many customers claim it performs better than the more expensive umbrellas they’ve owned.